-In addition, the subscriber can choose to generate the pairs of cryptographic keys directly in the device given to him at the time of his registration.
+In addition, regarding qualified certificates hereunder, the subscriber can choose to generate the pairs of cryptographic keys directly in the device given to him at the time of his registration.
 Keys are generated through a specifically configured Internet application accessible to the subscriber after his application has been approved.